• Home

 If the Warning Stays On

-• Recheck every tyre — one still below spec keeps the warning on and blocks the reset.
+• Recheck every tyre.
+One still below spec keeps the warning on and blocks the reset from taking.

-• Reset only with correct, cold pressures — resetting with a soft tyre teaches the system the wrong value.
+• Reset only with correct, cold pressures.
+Resetting with a soft or warm tyre teaches the system the wrong value.

-• Still showing with correct pressures?
+• Still showing with everything correct?
 A sensor or system fault may be involved — look up the code on autodtcs.com.

 Frequently Asked Questions